gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 A group in `canary` state will get assigned canaries.
 The proxies will instruct those canaries to update now.
-During each reconciliation loop, the auth will lookup the instance healthcheck in the backend of the canaries.
+During each reconciliation loop, the auth will lookup the instance heartbeat of each canary in the backend.

-Once all canaries have a healthcheck containing the new version (the healthcheck must not be older than 20 minutes), they successfully came back online and the group can transition to the `active` state.
+Once all canaries have a heartbeat containing the new version (the heartbeat must not be older than 20 minutes), they successfully came back online and the group can transition to the `active` state.

 If canaries never update, report rollback, or disappear, the group will stay stuck in `canary` state.